Rajneesh100/project_gimini/README.md

 frontend development is undergoing and as weare storing all conversation data so we will also bring a
 * get_chat_history api
-which will basically pull all the pass chat data for any user and also ww will incorporate a person to person and froup conversation and also ai in group chats together
+which will basically pull all the pass chat data for any user and also we will incorporate a person to person and group conversation and also ai in group chats together

 use Postman or any equivalnt tools to do crud operations